VictoriaMetrics/VictoriaMetrics/docs/goals.md

 ## VictoriaMetrics proverbs

-- **Small usability bugfix is better than non-trivial feature.** Usability bugfix makes happy existing users.
+- **Small usability fix is better than non-trivial feature.** Usability fix makes happy existing users.
   Non-trivial feature may make happy some new users, while it may make upset a big share of existing users if the feature breaks some essential functionaly of VictoriaMetrics components or makes it less efficient.